CRYPTINT.IO

 2. Tweet-to-article pipelines: a viral tweet becomes a Cointelegraph article that becomes other articles, none adding verification.

-4. Influencer calls: paid promotions disguised as analysis.
-Disclosure is weak or missing.
+4. Influencer calls: paid promotions disguised as analysis, with weak or missing disclosure.

 5. Timing suspicion: bullish news about a specific token releasing moments before insider wallets unload.